慈恩 Jion Temple Sound Kata

 🔹 Ground Force: Kinetic Chaining for Devastating Power

-Striking isn’t about isolated limbs—it’s about harnessing the whole body.
+Striking isn’t about isolated limbs—it’s harnessing the whole body.
 We trained to generate force from the ground up, connecting movements efficiently to maximize power.
 Imagine striking not just with your hand, but with the weight of the entire planet behind you.

 See you at the next one!